getcarina/getcarina.com/_tutorials/001-containers-101.md

 ###How to create a container

 Before you can create and start working with containers, you need to set up Docker.
 Docker is an open platform for building, shipping, and running distributed applications.
-Learn how to download, install, and set up the Docker client in Docker 101. <!--link to Docker 101-->
+Learn how to download, install, and set up the Docker client in [Docker 101](001-docker-101.md). <!--link to our site's Docker 101-->

 ####Build a Docker host
 Docker Machine enables you to create Docker hosts on your computer.
 It automatically creates the host, installs Docker on it, and configures the Docker client to talk to it.

-Build a Docker host by running the following command:
+Build a Docker host by running the following command, choosing anything you want for <dockerHostName>:

 `docker-machine create --driver virtualbox <dockerHostName>`